Facebook Takes Down Accounts Tied To Russian Businessman Behind 'Troll Factory'

 Facebook is under pressure from lawmakers and the public to curb the spread of disinformation and foreign influence attempts ahead of the 2020 U.S. presidential election.

-Editor's note: Facebook is among NPR's financial supporters.
+Note: Facebook is among NPR's recent financial supporters.